oracle-livelabs/converged/microservices-cicd/int-jenkins-oke/integration-jenkins-oke.md

-# Integrate Jenkins with GitHub and Oracle Cloud Infrastracture
+# Integrate Jenkins with GitHub and Oracle Cloud Infrastructure

 ## Introduction

-This lab will demonstrate how to integrate Jenkins with GitHub and Oracle Cloud Insrastructure Services, and build a pipeline.
+This lab will demonstrate how to integrate Jenkins with GitHub and Oracle Cloud Infrastructure Services and build a pipeline.

-GitHub provides web hook integration, so Jenkins starts running automated builds and tests after each code check-in.
-A sample web application Grabdish is modified and re-deployed as part of CI/CD pipeline, which end users can access from the Container Engine for Kubernetes cluster.
+GitHub provides webhook integration, so Jenkins starts running automated builds and tests after each code check-in.
+A sample web application Grabdish is modified and re-deployed as part of the CI/CD pipeline, which end users can access from the Container Engine for the Kubernetes cluster.

 Estimated Time: 15 minutes